jdiaz4302/lake_ice_prediction/04_test/src/C_PlottingInspections.md

 ### In total

 * The process-based model's residuals are significantly correlated with static lake descriptions in 4/12 tested scenarios, half of these scenarios involve latitude.
 * The massive lstm's residuals are significantly correlated with static lake descriptions in 2/12 tested scenarios, both of these scenarios involve latitude.

+### With NO process-based inputs

+### In total

+* The massive lstm's residuals are significantly correlated with static lake descriptions in 2/12 tested scenarios, both of these scenarios involve latitude.